White Chutney/Thengaai Chutney

 - Pour the tempering over the chutney, mix, check for salt and serve with idli, dosa or any South Indian breakfast recipes.

-- Tempering gives the chutney a very good tempting flavour.
+- Tempering gives the chutney a very good tempting flavor.
 But you can have it without tempering also.

 - More chillies can be added for a spicy chutney.